- overview of editorial services -

 Don’t know where to start?

-It doesn’t matter if you’re not sure what your manuscript needs, and it definitely doesn’t matter if you’re unfamiliar with the publishing world in general.
+It doesn’t matter if you’re not sure what your manuscript needs or are unfamiliar with the publishing world in general.
 Please get in touch to discuss where your project is now, where you want to get to, and how I can help you to get there.

 |Focus||Managing the delivery of a text-based project over multiple stages, coordinating suppliers and stakeholders, and anticipating and solving problems||Checking the overall themes, organisation and content are complete and consistent, and presented in the most helpful way for the reader||Checking each paragraph and sentence is clear and accurate, implementing stylistic and general consistency, and preparing the text for design or typesetting||Blend of copyediting and proofreading, with the specific tasks depending on the project’s overall status and the stage in the client’s workflow||Meticulously checking for small residual errors and looking for glitches in the layout||Blend of copyediting and proofreading, but within industry-approved ethical guidelines about editing work that will be assessed|